United Utah Party

-The United Utah Party (UUP) is a centrist political party in the United States.
+The Forward Party of Utah, (FWD) formerly the United Utah Party (UUP) is a centrist political party in the United States.
 It was founded in 2017 and is active only in the state of Utah.
 The party identifies itself as politically moderate, and was created out of frustration with the Republican and Democratic parties.
+It merged with the Forward Party of Utah and took up its current name at a joint-party conference in April 2025.

 History

 Background and formation

 Prior to the formation of the United Utah Party, Brigham Young University (BYU) political science professor Richard Davis had considered forming a political party for years.
 According to Davis, he found people were open to an alternative political party during the 2016 U.S. presidential election.
 He announced the formation of the party on May 22, 2017.
 Davis became a chairperson for the party.
 Jim Bennett, the son of former U.S. Senator Bob Bennett, was the party's executive director until he stepped down to run as the UUP's candidate in a special congressional election to replace Jason Chaffetz.

 Nils Bergeson, a former U.S. foreign service officer, became the party's second executive director in 2018.